Border Security Management

 2. Information Technology for Border Control

-In order to provide easy access to immigration clearance for nationals and aliens with residency or with re-entry permit in Taiwan, the NIA has installed e-Gates system utilizing biometric verification technology of facial images and fingerprints.
-Passengers may use the e-Gates system as long as they register in advance and the whole process takes only 12 seconds.
+In order to provide easy access to immigration clearance for nationals and aliens with residency or with re-entry permit in Taiwan, the NIA has installed e-Gate system utilizing biometric verification technology of facial images and fingerprints.
+Passengers may use the e-Gate system as long as they register in advance and the whole process takes only 12 seconds.
 At the same time, the new e-Gate was established and activated starting from September 1, 2016, at the Kaohsiung International Airport, to provide a more convenient and effective immigration clearance.
-The system is planned to be introduced to other airports step by step in the future.
-In addition, a trial run has been conducted at Terminal 1 of Taoyuan Airport since February 11, 2018 to effectively improve the efficiency of immigration clearance for foreign passengers.
+In 2019, the NIA has conducted the integration of the 3rd generation of e-Gate system, which will improve the efficiency of immigration clearance for both citizens and foreign passengers.

 By establishing the systems mentioned above, the NIA can upgrade the overall immigration clearance service quality as well as effectively stop illegal activities at the borders and prevent suspected travelers using falsified documents from entering the borders, enhancing the international image of our country, maintaining our “Trafficking in Persons Report” ranking, in order to obtain and keep the visa waiver privilege from nations worldwide.

 3. Immigration Clearance Service